-- Vegan Mozzarella
+- Vegan Tartar Sauce

-- Homemade Vegan Butter
+- Vegan Ranch Dressing

-*I really like the neutral flavor of avocado oil as the base for this aioli, but if you want to experiment with different oils you can do so with differing taste results.
+- Avocado oil.
+I really like the neutral flavor of avocado oil as the base for this aioli, but if you want to experiment with different oils you can do so with differing taste results.
 I would recommend not to use more olive oil than directed as the process of blending olive oil can make it turn bitter.